tranhd98/Weighted-Interval-Scheduling/README.md

 The project is implemented weighted-Interval-Scheduling problem.
 Using dynamic programming to choose as many with none overlapping intervals as possible to get biggest weighted in interval.
 Dynamic programming is break up a problem into a series of overlapping sub-problems and build up solutions to larger and larger sub-problems.
 (Jon Kleinberg)

 # Requirements
-1/ need to have file csv and with title on the first line.
+1/ need to have file csv and with title on the first line. <br />
 2/ need python to run program.

 # User Manual